Alex188dot/E-Commerce/README.md

 <img width="2230" alt="Screenshot 2023-08-25 at 09 57 54" src="https://github.com/Alex188dot/E-Commerce/assets/117444853/51288a45-eadb-4ec0-a7fe-d596e6cad513">

 Here they will be able to see the total, remove items and proceed to payment.
-Please note this is only a demo and there is no actual payment feature implemented, if you click on the button you will get the following message:
+If they click on the button the following message will appear:

 <p align="center">
   <img width="475" alt="Screenshot 2023-08-25 at 10 43 50" src="https://github.com/Alex188dot/E-Commerce/assets/117444853/f1a742eb-71a6-41e4-b23a-03c3241fa632">